henryli-git/Data_Visualization/README.md

 This repository contains graphs of various csv data sets and associated python files.

 ## Acknowledgments
-Special thanks to the data scientists at kaggle.com for the data source.
+Special thanks to the data scientists at [site](https://www.kaggle.com/) for providing the data.

 ### Graph Artist
 * **Henry Li**